satya-y/karvy_func_documentation/README.md

 ## mandatory_check Block flow

-This function helps to reject the rows which are empty in mandatory columns from input dataframe columns
+This function helps to reject the rows which are empty in mandatory columns from input dataframe columns.

   columnsToCheck = list of mandatory columns

 ```
 def mandatory_check(df, columnsToCheck):